secretstartups/handbook/finance/accounts-payable/coupa-virtual-card-guide-for-accounts-payable/index.html.md

 - TOC
 {:toc .hidden-md .hidden-lg}

 This page contains guidelines regarding Accounts Payable (AP) related tasks for Coupa Virtual Cards.
-Please review the [Coupa Virtual Card Guide](https://about.gitlab.com/handbook/business-technology/enterprise-applications/guides/coupa-virtual-cards/) to better understand the end user processes.
+Please review the [Coupa Virtual Card Guide](https://about.gitlab.com/handbook/business-technology/enterprise-applications/guides/coupa-virtual-cards/) to understand the end user process.

 There are several different scenarios for Virtual Cards:

-### Scenario A: Supplier paid by Virtual Card for one time purchase or emergency payment (most common request).
+## Scenario A: Supplier paid by Virtual Card for one time purchase or emergency payment (most common request).

-### Scenario B: Supplier permanently paid by Virtual Card on PO (card issued on the PO to Requester).
+## Scenario B: Supplier permanently paid by Virtual Card on PO (card issued on the PO to Requester).

-### Scenario C: Supplier permanently paid by Virtual Card on invoice (card issued to Supplier after invoices have been processed/approved for payment).
+## Scenario C: Supplier permanently paid by Virtual Card on invoice (card issued to Supplier after invoices have been processed/approved for payment).

 <br>